WeTransfer/GitBuddy/README.md

 OPTIONS:
   --base-branch, -b   The base branch to compare with.
 Defaults to master.
+  --help              Display available options --sections          Whether the changelog should be split into sections.
+Defaults to false.
-  --help              Display available options --since-tag, -s     The tag to use as a base.
+  --since-tag, -s     The tag to use as a base.
 Defaults to the latest tag.
   --verbose           Show extra logging for debugging purposes
 ```